kushmittal2009/duplirandom/README.md

 - You can also use this if you need it for randmized words that you need to make your kids identify.
 - Other ppurpsses are also usable.

+#### Now lets come to the main point how do we run this?

+#### To run this on whatever OS you are on install a java jdk or jre that is version 15 or higher.
+Then go into the directory where you downloaded the latest release from the release tab.
+#### For windows open cmd there or a powershell window.

+#### For Linux open terminal.

+#### For mac do the same thing you would on linux.

+#### For all other OS open some kind of terminal there.